isomerpages/moe-whitleysec/index.md

 ---
 layout: homepage
 title: Whitley Secondary School
-description: An Isomer site of the Singapore Government
+description: An Isomer site of the Whitley Secondary School
 image: /images/isomer-logo.svg
 permalink: /
 notification: "WSS Open House 26 November 2022 Our Open House will be held on 26